emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *pool* is the pool whose fenceposts are to be checked.

-    If a corrupted fencepost is found, the MPS will :term:`assert`.
-It is only useful to call this on a :term:`debugging pool` that has fenceposts turned on.
+    If a corrupted fencepost is found, the MPS will :term:`assert
+    <assertion>`.
+It is only useful to call this on a :term:`debugging
+    pool` that has fenceposts turned on.
 It does nothing on non-debugging pools.

     .. topics::